SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/subscriptions-and-alerts/subscriptions-and-alerts.md

 ---
-title: Subscriptions and Alerts
-description: >-
-  This article explains how to use Subscriptions and Alerts to schedule sending SPDocKit reports.
+description: This article explains how to use Subscriptions and Alerts to schedule sending SPDocKit reports.
-author: Tomislav Kunaj
-date: 25/5/2017
 ---

 # Subscriptions and Alerts